rafaela-felix/pyddt/README.md

 # Contents

-* pyddt: directory with the sources for the Python package.
+* pyddt: directory with the source codes for the Python package.
 * docs: directory with documentation (html and pdf versions).
   * docs/notebooks: directory with notebook tutorials.
 * setup.py: *setuptools* install script for the package installation.